DeokHo98/SwiftUI-MVVM-C-Examples-PokedexApp/PokemonDex-MVVM/README.md

 Additionally, it becomes difficult to test.
 To address these drawbacks, the Coordinator is a separate object designed specifically for this purpose.

 ## Advantages of MVVM-C
+By adopting MVVM-C, developers can create more modular, testable, and maintainable iOS applications, particularly beneficial for projects expected to grow in complexity over time.

 - Clear Separation of Concerns:
 Each component has a well-defined responsibility, making the codebase more organized and maintainable.
 - Improved Testability: